 We are interested in being informed of any errors you find on the site, and also in receiving additional information relating to any of the records.
 The discussion forum associated with each record can be used for this purpose, but you will need to create a Disqus user account to make use of it.
 You may want to check Disqus’ terms and policies.

-By submitting a comment or enquiry, you agree that we or our member historical societies can contact you using contact details provided for research purposes or to answer your queries.
+By submitting a comment or enquiry, you agree to the storage of your name and contact details, for the purpose of Hebridean Connections and our member historical societies contacting you for research purposes or to answer your queries.
 We reserve the right to moderate, edit or delete comments contributed to the Disqus forum, and to use any feedback you provide in whatever way we deem appropriate to modify the content of a record.

 The Hebridean Connections website is a historical site and its purpose is not to provide information about people who are still living.
 Please therefore refrain from contributing information about living individuals other than yourself to the discussion forum, and please note that enquiries about living people will not be posted.